sweebaby/BARIM-Head-Pose-Database/README.md

 Each sequence contains average of 500 frames.
 For each frame, the dataset provides the following files: "_rgb.png", "_depth.pgm", "_mask.png", and "_pcd.ply".
 The point cloud data has already been aligned with the RGB images.The "_pose.txt" file provides the head pose angles for each frame.
 The order of the Euler angles in the file is pitch, roll, and yaw.

+We provide the information included in one frame of the BARIM dataset.
+To download the complete dataset, please contact: fty0718@163.com.